g3nj1z/AVRG/README.md

 Advanced reporting technology, to improve speed, reduce latency, and provide full visibility

+The challenge -> Pentest reporting are often the bottlenecks.

+The solution -> The AVGR Platform uses a transparent reporting generator to improve performance.

 Don't spend countless minutes writing reports for people you work for.
 AVRG will take care of this.

 AVRG (automatic-VAPT-report-generator), a custom pentest reporting application using the Python Django framework.
 AVRG takes the test output from test and generates a full fledged PDF report that helps visualize your business cases.
 The main goal is to make report in less time than ever.